onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The degree to which you don’t value error correction is the degree to which you'll be compounding delusions about reality

+every system in existence suffers from lack of error correction to one degree or another Error and ignorance are the universal blight

 ██████████████████████████████████████████████████████████████████
 # wheel of fortune ==> openness leads to progress
 ██████████████████████████████████████████████████████████████████